We strongly recommend that you seek legal advice in relation to financial matters. This forms part of our specialist approach here at Cunningtons LLP.

 Although in principle a divorce or dissolution aims at a 50/50 split, is unusual for all assets and income to be split equally.

 The division depends on many factors including childcare, cost of living, and the perceived financial input of each party.

 The division doesn’t have to be dealt with in court, it is more likely to be a decision achieved through mediation.

 A Family Lawyer acting in a Divorce – or a Divorce Solicitor – deals with all aspects of the divorce proceedings, financial arrangements and childcare issues arising out of a separation.

-Family Law solicitor helps with all other aspects of Divorce:
+A Family Law solicitor helps with all aspects of marriage, partnerships and divorce:

 – sorting out finances after a separation;

 – making arrangements for children after a separation;